The Dead 60s: In popular culture

 The song "Riot Radio" is featured in the film, Nick and Norah's Infinite Playlist, starring Michael Cera and Kat Dennings.
 The song is also featured on the soundtrack, compiled by Mark Mothersbaugh of Devo, and was released on 23 September 2008.
 It was also used in the video games Burnout Legends and Burnout Revenge.

 The song "A Different Age" was used in the 2006 video game Driver: Parallel Lines.

 Later projects

 Charlie Turner and Bryan Johnson toured and recorded with Sir Paul McCartney's son, James McCartney.
 Ben Gordon, Charlie Turner and Bryan Johnson backed Terry Hall at a rare solo show at the 100 Club, London in June 2008.

 Bryan Johnson toured and recorded with Cold Specks, Basia Bulat, Tom Speight and Tom Visser, recorded TV & Film soundtracks for Ashes, Spike Island and The Athena with Tim Wheeler and Ilan Ishkeri, and performed in Creation Stories.
 He is also a music industry executive working at Spotify.

-Matt McManamon toured with The Specials as lead guitarist and is currently working on his debut solo album, Scally Folk, scheduled to be released on 28 May 2021.
+Matt McManamon toured with The Specials as lead guitarist and released his solo album Scally Folk on 28 May 2021.